Skip to main content

 envoy.hpa.min_number_instances

-Cloud Provider: AWS Scaleway GCP Azure Type: integer Description: Minimum number of Envoy Gateway replicas for horizontal pod autoscaling.
-This ensures a baseline level of availability and load distribution.
+Cloud Provider: AWS Scaleway GCP Azure Type: integer Description: Minimum number of Envoy data-plane replicas managed by Envoy Gateway for horizontal pod autoscaling.
+This ensures a baseline level of availability and traffic-serving capacity.
 Must be less than or equal to envoy.hpa.max_number_instances.
-Default Value: 2
+Default Value: 2 for production clusters, 1 for non-production clusters

 envoy.hpa.max_number_instances

-Cloud Provider: AWS Scaleway GCP Azure Type: integer Description: Maximum number of Envoy Gateway replicas for horizontal pod autoscaling.
-This sets an upper limit on scaling to control resource consumption.
-Must be greater than or equal to envoy.hpa.min_number_instances.
-Default Value: 25
+Cloud Provider: AWS Scaleway GCP Azure Type: integer Description: Maximum number of Envoy Gateway control-plane replicas for horizontal pod autoscaling.
+This sets an upper limit on controller scaling and resource consumption.
+Must be greater than or equal to envoy.gateway.hpa.min_number_instances.
+Default Value: 5

 envoy.vcpu.request_in_milli_cpu